 However, if you have many obstacles and a small area, insulation batts may be a more appropriate option.
 As batts are pre-cut, they are easy to install and cut to fit any space.

 Are You Retrofitting Roof Insulation or Installing During a New Build?

 Insulation installers can install roof insulation in both new and existing homes.
 In some cases it may be possible to install new insulation over old insulation to boost the overall R-Value.
 If the old insulation is damaged, mouldy or infested it should be completely removed before the new insulation is installed.

 For pitched roofs with a flat ceiling where there is crawl space, it may be possible to install insulation from inside the roof space.
 We recommend installing insulation batts in between the ceiling joists as well as installing sarking or foil batts beneath the roof to help with radiant heat.

 For roofs with no crawl space, for example if you are lifting a metal roof to install insulation, we recommend putting down insulation batts first on top of the plaster.
 Then we suggest putting down some sarking or Kingspan Air-Cell Insulation with the silver side up to reflect radiant heat away from the house.

-For tailored advice about the best roof insulation for your project, give our insulation specialists a call and we’d be happy to talk you through your options.
+For tailored advice about the best roof insulation for your project, give our insulation specialists a call on 1300 729 639 and we’d be happy to talk you through your options.

-Buy The Best Roof Insulation Online Today!
+Buy the Best Roof Insulation Online Today

 Pricewise Insulation supplies a wide range of high quality, affordable roof insulation products which perform very well in Australian climates.